 The Trade Desk is mainly competing with tools for ad buyers provided by ad sellers like Google (NASDAQ:GOOGL) or Facebook (NASDAQ:FB) and divisions of companies like AT&T (NYSE:T) and Adobe (NASDAQ:ADBE).

-As you can see below, The Trade Desk's revenue growth has been very strong over the last two years, growing from quarterly revenue of $319.9 million in Q4 FY2020, to $490.7 million.
+As you can see below, The Trade Desk's revenue growth has been strong over the last two years, growing from $280 million in Q2 FY2021 to $464.3 million this quarter.

-Even though The Trade Desk fell short of revenue estimates, its quarterly revenue growth was still up a very solid 24% year on year.
-On top of that, revenue increased $96 million quarter on quarter, a very strong improvement on the $17.8 million increase in Q3 2022, which shows acceleration of growth, and is great to see.
+This quarter, The Trade Desk's quarterly revenue was once again up a very solid 23.2% year on year.
+On top of that, its revenue increased $81.5 million quarter on quarter, a strong improvement from the $107.9 million decrease in Q1 2023.
+This is a sign of acceleration of growth and very nice to see indeed.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-The Trade Desk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 83.8% in Q4.
+The Trade Desk's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 81.3% in Q2.

-That means that for every $1 in revenue the company had $0.84 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Significantly up from the last quarter, this is a great gross margin, that allows companies like The Trade Desk to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.81 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Significantly up from the last quarter, The Trade Desk's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-The Trade Desk's free cash flow came in at $122.8 million in Q4, down 19.5% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+The Trade Desk's free cash flow came in at $118.7 million in Q2, up 35.5% year on year.

-The Trade Desk has generated $460.1 million in free cash flow over the last twelve months, an impressive 29.2% of revenues.
-This robust FCF margin is a result of The Trade Desk asset lite business model, scale advantages, and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+The Trade Desk has generated $534.8 million in free cash flow over the last 12 months, an eye-popping 31.5% of revenue.
+This robust FCF margin stems from its asset-lite business model, scale advantages, and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.

 Is Now The Time?

-When considering The Trade Desk, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-There are a number of reasons why we think The Trade Desk is a great business.
-While we would expect growth rates to moderate from here, its revenue growth has been strong, over the last two years.
-On top of that, its very efficient customer acquisition hints at the potential for strong profitability, and its impressive gross margins are indicative of excellent business economics.
+When considering an investment in The Trade Desk, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+There are numerous reasons why we think The Trade Desk is one of the best software as service companies out there.
+While we'd expect growth rates to moderate from here, its revenue growth has been strong over the last two years.
+On top of that, its very efficient customer acquisition hints at the potential for strong profitability, and its impressive gross margins indicate excellent business economics.